 Network analysis.

-Advise WECC Reliability Coordinators on the governance, connection criteria, network policies and procedures and network analysis of the reliability data networks.
+Advising WECC Reliability Coordinators on the governance, connection criteria, network policies and procedures and network analysis of the reliability data networks.

-Provide governance and technical oversight of the Electric Industry Data Exchange (EIDE) Communications Protocol.
+Providing governance and technical oversight of the Electric Industry Data Exchange (EIDE) Communications Protocol.

-Oversee technical enhancements and cost considerations of common use networks (WON, WISP, etc.).
+Overseeing technical enhancements and cost considerations of common use networks (WON, WISP, etc.).

-Evaluate other data exchange protocols, procedures, and applications to recommend migration strategies.
+Evaluating other data exchange protocols, procedures, and applications to recommend migration strategies.

-Coordinate with the Cyber Security Work Group (CSWG) to showcase and promote best practices for security.
+Coordinating with the Cyber Security Work Group (CSWG) to showcase and promote best practices for security.

-Evaluate evolving smart grid communication technologies as they relate to potential inter-utility connectivity.
+Evaluating evolving smart grid communication technologies as they relate to potential inter-utility connectivity.

-Conduct and/or participate in training seminars to promote a better understanding of governed applications and their functions and capabilities.
+Conducting and/or participating in training seminars to promote a better understanding of governed applications and their functions and capabilities.

-Establish and maintain standards, design requirements, and procedures pertaining to the quality and timeliness of RC networks such as the WON.
+Establishing and maintaining standards, design requirements, and procedures pertaining to the quality and timeliness of RC networks such as the WON.

-Evaluate the availability and timeliness of data exchange and the quality of the data among RC network nodes and their data sources.
+Evaluating the availability and timeliness of data exchange and the quality of the data among RC network nodes and their data sources.

-Establish a system of unique naming for WECC ICCP object IDs.
+Establishing a system of unique naming for WECC ICCP object IDs.

-Enhance Situational Awareness by:
+Enhancing Situational Awareness by:

 Sharing control center best practices;